SymbioticEDA/MARLANN/docs/isa.md

 Architecure
 -----------

-The mlaccel architecture has up to 128 kB main memory, 512 4-byte words of fast compute code memory, and 2x512 8-byte words of coefficient storage.
+The MARLANN architecture has up to 128 kB main memory, 512 4-byte words of fast compute code memory, and 2x512 8-byte words of coefficient storage.

 The compute core operates on two 24 bits wide accumulators.
 Each cycle it can